Santiago Naveda

-Santiago Naveda Lara (born 16 April 2001) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club América.
+Santiago Naveda Lara (born 16 April 2001) is a Mexican professional footballer who plays as a defensive midfielder for Liga de Expansión MX club Venados, on loan from Liga MX club América.

 Club career

 América

 Born in Mexico City, Naveda made his professional debut for Liga MX club América on 16 December 2020, in the CONCACAF Champions League against Atlanta United.
 He came on as a substitute.

 Naveda scored his first professional goal against Querétaro on 13 February 2021, during a Liga MX match in the Guardianes 2021 season.

 Miedź Legnica (loan)

 On 9 August 2022, Naveda joined Polish Ekstraklasa club Miedź Legnica on a one-year loan spell.
 He made his debut with the club on 12 August 2022, against Zagłębie Lubin in a 1–0 loss.
 He scored his first goal for the club on 27 August 2022, scoring the second goal in the club's 2–1 win over Lechia Gdańsk.

 International career

 Naveda was called up by Raúl Chabrand to participate with the under-21 team at the 2022 Maurice Revello Tournament, where Mexico finished the tournament in third place.